 What distinguishes social spiders and their subsocial, communal, and solitary kin is the permanence or periodicity of their aggregations, and the degree of cooperation that each spider contributes to and gets from the group.
 As the above list shows, a wide variation of sociality exists between one species of social spider and the next.

 The most highly developed social spiders, however, are no match for the social insects.
 Those positioned first in the above list remain, by comparison with their insect brethren, no more than quasi-social, because no spider is known to have developed anything approaching the degree of sociality observed in the most advanced species of ants, termites, and bees.
-Bilde & Lubin also point out that, once sociality evolves little further speciation occurs.
-Social clades involving spiders are almost always terminal, though by contrast insects that transition to eusociality often results in species richness, increased habitat occupancy and biomass.
+Bilde & Lubin also point out that — once sociality evolves — little further speciation occurs.
+Social clades involving spiders are almost always terminal.
+By contrast, insects that transition to eusociality often exhibit greater species richness, as well as increased habitat occupancy and biomass.

 Now, as mentioned earlier, the spiders I found in Marble Falls are not truly social.
-Further, they are not theridiids; the presence of what appeared to be a tangle web notwithstanding, their anatomical characters are inconsistent with spiders in that family.
+They aren’t theridiids, either.
+The presence of what appeared to be a tangle web notwithstanding, their anatomical characters are inconsistent with spiders in that family.
 I was anxious to learn, first, the family of spiders to which they belong.
-Next, I wondered what the individual spiders in the group gain by associating with one another.
+Next, I was curious about what the individual spiders in the group gain by associating with one another.

 Let’s attend to the first of these questions.
 Once we learn the identity of this spider we’ll then be privy to the extant scientific literature in its regard.

 General Taxonomical Characters